-Often when grownups give a lot of suggestions, children perceive this as expectations for them to do better and sometimes even that they are not good enough.
+Often when grownups give a lot of suggestions, children perceive this as an expectation for them to do better and sometimes even that they are not good enough.
 It can be too heavy of an emotional weight for a child.

-I was excited to read how well Jack was able to verbalize his needs – the sign of his emotional intelligence.
+I was excited to read how well Jack was able to verbalize his needs – a sign of his emotional intelligence.
 We worked very hard to practice and support those skills with Jack.

 What David can do differently: he can stay close, observe more, and keep his facial expression calm, friendly, and trusting.
 He might comment that Jack is working on new skills or maybe say nothing at all.

-Here is an interesting blog, by Teacher Tom, I came across how words might not always be necessary:
+Here is a captivating blog, by Teacher Tom, I came across about how words might not always be necessary:

 Wishing you all the best in the difficult yet exciting journey of parenting!